calicoday/dimsome/info/testing.md

 [...]
 200 specifications (225 requirements), 1 failures, 0 errors
 ```
-just the whirlwind_spec 'no superpowers'.
+just the whirlwind_spec 'should have super powers'.